 Civil Partnership Law

 Before entering into a Civil Partnership you may want to take some advice about how your civil partnership will affect different aspects of your life.
 Vincents Solicitors civil partnership specialists can offer advice on financial matters relating to civil partnership, pre partnership agreements or matters concerning children within the family.
-Call us today to speak to our Family Law solicitors for all of the Civil Partnership Law advice you need on 0800 310 2000.
+Call us today to speak to our Family Law solicitors for all of the Civil Partnership Law advice you need.

 What is Civil Partnership?

 Civil Partnership brings security to same sex families by giving legal recognition of the relationship.
 Following the introduction of the Civil Partnership Act in December 2005, Civil Partnership means that same sex couples have similar responsibilities to each other and similar rights to married couples.

 How does a Civil Partnership Law affect our rights as a couple?

 Civil Partners have responsibilities and rights as a couple similar to married couples.
 These include: